 Janet also demonstrated political savvy and influence when, on several occasions, she visited President George Washington and his secretary Tobias Lear in New York City in 1789.
 During these meetings with Washington and Lear, she advocated for political appointments in the Treasury Department and on the Supreme Court for Robert.19 In an undated letter to Robert, Janet described in detail a specific visit with Lear.
 She assured her brother, “I am constantly at General Washington and am each time very kindly received.”20 However, Washington seems to have reacted uneasily to Janet’s assertiveness.
 According to historian George Dangerfield, “The President by this time must have become accustomed to resisting political pressure, but when it was exerted by the white hand of a lady, it became a matter of some delicacy and also (one ventures to think) of some irritation.”21

-This blog post is the second of a three-part series on Janet Livingston Montgomery.
-Part three will examine how by writing her memoirs, Janet connected her family’s history and legacy with the ideals of the early American republic.
+This blog post is the second of a two-part series on Janet Livingston Montgomery.
 You can read part one, about her life, here.

 - Cynthia A. Kierner, “Patrician Womanhood in the Early Republic: The ‘Reminiscenses’ of Janet Livingston Montgomery,” New York History 73 (1992): 406.

 - Linda K. Kerber, “The Republican Mother: Women and the Enlightenment—An American Perspective,” American Quarterly 28 (1976): 202.

 - Kierner, 405.
 Janet apparently turned down a marriage proposal from a “General Gates” (possibly Gen. Horatio Gates; John Ross Delafield, “Montgomery Place,” New York History 20 : 448-49).

 - Kierner, 397.
 However, Reminiscenses was not published until 1930 (Kierner, 390, n.2).